oriionz/gemslanding/docs/index.md

 Welcome to Ho Chi Minh City, Vietnam!

-This landing page serves as your go to place for the week long workshop.
+This landing page serves as your go to place for the week long cloud Native workshop.

 ** Sean to complete **